Finding and Viewing Reports with a Browser

 When you access a report server virtual directory, you see only the folders, reports, and uploaded items to which you have access.
 The user interface shows only the folder hierarchy and basic information, such as creation or modification date, file size, and item type for individual items:

-A link with no other indicator is a report.
+A link with no other indicator is a report or a model.

 The tag <ds> indicates a shared data source.